what-is-data-mining

 Data Mining

-Data mining is the process of discovering patterns, trends, and insights from large sets of data.
+Data mining is the process of discovering patterns, trends, and insights from large data sets.
 It involves extracting meaningful information and knowledge to uncover hidden patterns, relationships, and associations.
 This process helps make informed decisions and predictions and identifies valuable insights that may remain hidden.

 Importance and applications